raspberrypi/documentation/configuration/pin-configuration.md

 6. Additional firmware pins (e.g. UARTS)
 7. Kernel/Device tree.

+On a soft reset the same porocedure applies, except for default pulls, which are only applied on a Power On Reset.

 Note that it may take a few seconds to get from stage 1 to stage 4.
 During that time the GPIO may not be in the state expected by attached periperals (as defined in dtblob.bin or config.txt).
-Since different GPIO's have different default pulls, chose a GPIO that defaults to pullups as required by the periperhal on reset, or delay the periperals startup until stage 4/5 will have been reached.
+Since different GPIO's have different default pulls, chose a GPIO that defaults to pulls as required by the periperhal on reset, or delay the periperals startup until stage 4/5 will have been reached.

 ## Providing a custom Device Tree blob